igreulich/sing/Readme.md

 ## Sing
 Making Sinatra even easier.

 Sing will create the basic directory structure and base files for a Sinatra webapp.
 It creates your Gemfile (containing haml, sass, and compass), config.ru, index.haml, application.scss, and downloads jquery for you.

 I created this with ruby 1.9.2, but it should work in 1.8.7 just fine.

+### Installation
+---
+To install, assuming you are using [RVM](http://beginrescueend.com/) (and you should be),

+    gem install sing

 ### Examples
 ---
 Create a new project; from the dirctory you want the project directory to live in:

     sing new my_project